 You will most likely be using Chicago/Turabian style when citing the sources that you use in your research papers.
 The Chicago Manual of Style and Turabian's Manual for Writers of Term Papers, Theses, and Dissertations are both available at the Dana Library Reference Desk.
 The Writing Center at the University of Wisconsin-Madison also has a nice introduction to Chicago/Turabian Documentation that will give you the basic information you need to create bibliographic citations.

-You can also import references from IRIS and many of the electronic databases into RefWorks, a web-based bibliography and database manager.
-RefWorks will build your bibliography for you based on whatever style sheet you specify (MLA, Chicago, etc.).
+You can also import references from the Catalog and many of the electronic databases into RefWorks, or EndNote, two web-based bibliography and citation management systems.
+Citation management systems will store your citations and build your bibliography for you based on whatever style sheet you specify (MLA, Chicago, etc.).

-Rutgers, The State University of New Jersey, an equal access/equal opportunity institution.
-Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers web sites to: firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback Form.
+Rutgers is an equal access/equal opportunity institution.
+Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.